primait/auth0_ex/README.md

   encryption_key: "uhOrqKvUi9gHnmwr60P2E1hiCSD2dtXK1i6dqkU4RTA="

 config :auth0_ex, :client,
   # Interval (in milliseconds) at which to evaluate whether to refresh locally stored tokens.
+Defaults to one minute
   token_check_interval: :timer.minutes(1),
   # Start and end of refresh window for tokens, relative to their lifespans.
   # e.g. if a token is issued at timestamp 1000 and expires at timestamp 2000,
   # and min_token_duration is 0.5 and max_token duration is 0.75,
   # then the refresh will happen at a random time between timestamps 1500 and 1750.
+  # Default to 0.5 and 0.75 respectively.
   min_token_duration: 0.5,
   max_token_duration: 0.75,
   # Credentials on Auth0